Additional Resource

 Makers, users, and regulators of AI systems are not unaware of this blind spot.
 Computer scientist and tech ethicist Jaron Lanier encourages us not to engage AI as an “alien intelligence,”1 a god to be worshipped or mollified, or even a child to be developed.2 Instead, he reminds us that AI is a tool that humans are entirely capable of, and indeed responsible for, shaping and using.
 As early as 2016, Microsoft CEO Satya Nadella argued against debating whether AI was itself good or evil, writing, “The debate should be about the values instilled in the people and institutions creating this technology.”3

 In this essay, we extend the field of inquiry beyond the values “instilled” in people and institutions to explore how such values are collectively cultivated, negotiated, and made real through our choices and actions – what we call practicing democracy.
-We suggest that, at both micro and macro levels, we have forgotten how to center human agency, a failure of our political economy that mistakes means for ends, and that is reflected in today’s crisis of democracy
+We suggest that, at both micro and macro levels, we have forgotten how to center human agency, a failure of our political economy that mistakes means for ends, and that is reflected in the crisis of democracy in which we currently find ourselves.

 In this essay, our fundamental question is: “How can we, as people, use our resources to create the capacity to realize not just our goals and objectives but our values?”
 We argue that if we want to engage AI as a means toward human ends, we need to understand how people build, shape, and exercise power to create change aligned with their values.
 In other words, we need to understand organizing.